-Third parties could illegally distribute and sell counterfeit versions of Twyneo, Epsolay or our product candidates, which do not meet the rigorous manufacturing and testing standards that our products or product candidates undergo.
+Third parties could illegally distribute and sell counterfeit versions of our products, which do not meet the rigorous manufacturing and testing standards that our products undergo.
 Counterfeit products are frequently unsafe or ineffective and can be life-threatening.
 Counterfeit medicines may contain harmful substances, the wrong dose of the active pharmaceutical ingredient or no active pharmaceutical ingredient at all.
 However, to distributors and users, counterfeit products may be visually indistinguishable from the authentic version.

-Reports of adverse reactions to counterfeit drugs similar to Twyneo, Epsolay or our product candidates or increased levels of counterfeiting such products could materially affect physician and patient confidence in Twyneo, Epsolay or our authentic product candidates.
-It is possible that adverse events caused by unsafe counterfeit products will mistakenly be attributed to Twyneo, Epsolay or our authentic product candidates.
+Reports of adverse reactions to counterfeit drugs similar to our products or increased levels of counterfeiting such products could materially affect physician and patient confidence in our authentic products.
+It is possible that adverse events caused by unsafe counterfeit products will mistakenly be attributed to our authentic products.
 In addition, thefts of our inventory at warehouses, plant or while in-transit, which are not properly stored and which are sold through unauthorized channels could adversely impact patient safety, our reputation and our business.

-Public loss of confidence in the integrity of Twyneo, Epsolay or our product candidates as a result of counterfeiting or theft could have a material adverse effect on our business, financial position and results of operations.
+Public loss of confidence in the integrity of our products as a result of counterfeiting or theft could have a material adverse effect on our business, financial position and results of operations.